nismod/nismod.github.io/docs/smif-prerequisites.md

 This section is for [data providers](./smif-prerequisites.html#data-provider).

-An example scenarios file which shows the change in population for three regions, England, Scotland and Wales for the years 2010, 2015 and 2020.
+Below is an example scenarios file which shows the change in population for three regions, England, Scotland and Wales for the years 2010, 2015 and 2020.
-The polygons associated with the regions are stored in the region definitions file.
+The polygons associated with the regions are stored in a region definitions file.
-The duration associated with the interval 1 are stored in the interval definitions file.
+The duration associated with the interval `1` are stored in the interval definitions file.
+See the [metadata](./smif-prerequisites.html#metadata) section for details on how to define region and interval definitions if you have not already done so.

 ```
 timestep,region,interval,value